stackbit-projects/marvelous-anemone-81d27/src/pages/index.md

     feature_padding_vert: small
     background_color: primary
   - type: cta_section
-    title: The ShopSmart App will launch in a few weeks.
+    title: The ShopSmart App is in development.
 Reserve your spot today!
     content: >
       Reserve your spot to become a beta tester.
 Become a part of the ultimate shopping experience!